datajoint/datajoint-python/dev_guide/transpiler_specs.md

 ## Union
 `Union` is a subclass of `QueryExpression`.
 A `Union` object results from the `+` operator on two `QueryExpression` objects.
-Its `source` property contains the list of expressions (at least two) to unify.
+Its `support` property contains the list of expressions (at least two) to unify.
-Thus the `+` operator on unions simply merges their sources, making a bigger union.
+Thus the `+` operator on unions simply merges their supports, making a bigger union.

 Union treats all its inputs as subqueries except for unrestricted Union objects.